 Cath Watson - Trap line coordinator, Hāwea

-The Upper Clutha region describes the network of rivers, valleys, lakes, wetlands and mountains surrounding the settlements of Wānaka, Hāwea, Hāwea Flat, Albert Town, Luggate and Queensberry.
+The Upper Clutha region describes the network of rivers, valleys, lakes, wetlands and mountains surrounding the settlements of Wānaka, Hāwea, Hāwea Flat, Albert Town, and Luggate.

 Although this region has been vastly modified by humans over hundreds of years, many ‘biodiversity hotspots’ remain.
 Mou Waho Island – a predator-free sanctuary in Lake Wānaka; the kanuka-clad Mt Iron; the regenerating forest on the shores of the lakes, creeks and rivers.
 Patches of native beech forest cling onto steep mountainsides while ancient Podocarp trees hide away on the western side of Lake Wānaka.
 Incredible alpine areas tower over everything.

 The region is home to at least 50 native bird species, which can be recorded via the eBird app.
 Thirteen species of endemic lizards (skinks and geckos) have been found here too, including alpine species.
-The invertebrate species are yet to be counted but are diverse and found from the lakes up to the mountain tops.
+The invertebrate species are are diverse and found from the lakes up to the mountain tops.

 We work with many local groups and organisations: Albert Town Community Association, Hāwea Community Association, Luggate Community Association, Penrith Residents Group, Kirimoko Park residents, Lakeside Road Enhancement Group, WAI Wānaka, Cardrona/RealNZ, Wānaka Community Workshop, Bike Wānaka, EnviroSchools, NaturED, Queenstown Lakes District Council, Otago Regional Council, Department of Conservation, Forest & Bird’s Central Otago Lakes Branch, Whakatipu Wildlife Trust and the Southern Lakes Sanctuary.